 - Food recommendation: Find a host of food stalls in Tekka Centre, serving up the very best of Indian cuisine.

-Next, take the MRT, or enjoy a short 1.5-mile walk to Little India.
+Next, take the MRT, or enjoy a short 20 to 30 minutes walk to Little India.
 Here, you will find an array of Indian-inspired shops, restaurants, and places of interest.
 Wind your way down the busy, colorfully decorated streets and experience the sights, sounds and delicious smells along your way!

 In addition to the many food options – think everything from rotis to mutton curries – you’ll find plenty of shopping opportunities, such as Mustafa Centre, a 24-hour shopping center.
 There’s also the Tekka Centre which has the widest arrange of Indian food stalls, as well as many small product stalls, selling everything from religious paraphernalia to jewelry and clothes.